Harvard Summer Program in Nafplio and Thessaloniki, Greece (Humanities)

 - In Nafplio, we stay at Park Hotel.
 Classes take place at the state-of-the-art facilities of the Harvard Center for Hellenic Studies, located on the Nafplio waterfront, whose Greek branch was recently inaugurated in 2008.

 - In Olympia, accommodations are provided at Hotel Europa.
-Classes take place in a fully equipped seminar room—including video projector, printer, computer, and Internet access—within the hotel.
+Classes take place in a fully equipped seminar room within the hotel.

-- In Thessaloniki, we stay at Mediterranean Palace Hotel.
+- In Thessaloniki, we stay at City Hotel.
 The hotel is centrally located, offering the chance to explore and engage with the city.

 A complete online application includes: